RSarmento/HugePolSAR.jl/README.md

 [UAVSAR - Uninhabited Aerial Vehicle Synthetic Aperture Radar](http://uavsar.jpl.nasa.gov/cgi-bin/download.pl)

-The image used in the experimetns refers to the following files which can be downloaded at [this Web link](http://uavsar.jpl.nasa.gov/cgi-bin/product.pl?jobName=ChiVol_29304_14054_007_140429_L090_CX_01):
+The image used in the experiments refers to the following files which can be downloaded at [this Web link](http://uavsar.jpl.nasa.gov/cgi-bin/product.pl?jobName=ChiVol_29304_14054_007_140429_L090_CX_01):

 ```
 ChiVol_29304_14054_007_140429_L090HH_CX_01.slc